X

 Successful applicants will receive a contract from NPC that includes the project scope, reporting requirements, and mutually agreed upon key deliverables to be achieved.

 Canadian Government stacking rules apply.
-There is a limit on the combined level of financial assistance from all government sources (federal, provincial, territorial, municipal) not to exceed 75% of eligible costs by SMEs and start-up companies and 100% of eligible costs by academic research institutes.
+There is a limit on the combined level of financial assistance from all government sources (federal, provincial, territorial, municipal) not to exceed 75% of eligible costs by SMEs.

 The funding is provided through reimbursement of eligible project costs upon approval of the quarterly reports.
 Quarterly reports include a written and financial claim, and must contain invoices and proof of payment.